 What types of rats are in Alabama, Louisiana, and Mississippi?

 Like mice, rats are rodents.
 They have front incisors that continuously grow.
 Rats can be challenging pests for both home and business owners to deal with.
-Rats thrive in a variety of locations including suburban, urban, and rural areas.
+Rats thrive in a variety of our area locations including suburban, urban, and rural areas.
 Rats are dangerous pests.
 They contaminate food, damage structures, and transmit diseases and parasites.

 Norway rats have heavy, dense bodies that are covered in shaggy brown or gray fur.
 Their underbellies are lighter in color, and are usually light gray or white.
 Norway rats have blunt noses, small round ears, and bulging, small black eyes.
 Their bodies grow to about 9 ½ inches in length, and their bi-colored tails add another 6 to 8 inches to their total length.